- [Total: 5 Average: 2.8]

 Phillips was developing Old School 2 for DreamWorks and said, “I felt like they really marketed it off of my two movies even though I had nothing to do with it, and it just looked like the worst movie ever, but somehow I got dragged into it, and it made me crazy.
 I said, ‘If you do this, I won’t do ‘Old School 2.’
 And they said: ‘Well, this is business.
 We’ve got to worry about this movie right now.’ ” So because of Eurotrip, there was no Old School 2.

 Eurotrip bowed against Confessions of a Teenage Drama Queen, Welcome to Mooseport and the delayed Against The Ropes.
-The movie was tracking well, but came in far below expectations with a crummy $6,711,384 — placing #5 for the weekend led by the holdover 50 First Dates.
-Eurotrip declined a modest 39.6% the following weekend to $4,051,428 but dropped a steep 60% the third weekend to $1,620,668.
-It closed its run with a poor $17,771,387.
+The movie was tracking well, but corpsed with $6,711,384 — placing #5 for the weekend led by the holdover 50 First Dates.
+Eurotrip declined a modest 39.6% the following weekend to $4,051,428 but sank 60% in its third frame to $1,620,668.
+The domestic run closed with a poor $17,771,387.
 DreamWorks would see back about $9.7 million after theaters take their percentage of the gross, which would leave much of the P&A costs in the red and the budget untouched.

 UIP (joint distribution between Universal and Paramount) released the movie overseas in a small rollout, where it grossed only $3,025,460 and went straight to video in France.